Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Motivating Examples: Exploring Five Cases of End-of-Chain Libraries

 Some packages may appear trivial in that they solve a single problem, have a small project size or simple, one function API, typically meeting the requirements for a `trivial' or `micro' package, however, the task they deal with is deceptively complex.
 One common target area for software attacks is user input, and thus, functionality that manipulates strings or relies on regular expressions are often vectors to introduce vulnerabilities. packages that deal in these areas may be intrinsically more vulnerable to outside attack, necessitating more frequent updates compared to other cases of simple packages.
 The \texttt{ms}\footnote{\url{https://github.com/vercel/ms}} package is a package to convert string times to milliseconds.
 Like other trivial packages, this package is small (6.72kB) and performs a single task.
 However, a deeper look into the package reveals a different story: there are 36 contributors, 17 open issues and 12 pull requests, with the last commit 7 months ago.
 Additionally, Snyk reports two security vulnerabilities in past versions of the package: regular expression denial of service across two ranges of versions~\cite{snyk_ms}.
 Despite this, the package has 31.1 million users on GitHub.

-This package is an example of how small, seemingly simple packages can introduce weak points in the dependency chain.
-In this case, the problems with this package stem from the complexities of regular expressions and string parsing.
+\highlightbox{Observation:}{ This package is an example of how small, seemingly simple packages can introduce weak points in the dependency chain.
 Due to the single functionality, lack of dependencies and small size, this package may appear deceptively trivial to potential users.
 The use of these types of packages may not necessarily be unwarranted though; by reusing a package, vulnerabilities can be reported, consumers of a package can be notified, and updates can be pushed.
+This package shows the \textbf{risks and benefits} of code reuse, in regards to vulnerabilities, but also community reporting of those vulnerabilities. \textbf{`Not trivial' trivial packages are likely to be characterised as trivial packages with active maintenance, active community (issues and PRs), history of vulnerabilities and high contributor counts.} }